Frequently Asked Questions

 • Initial intake sessions typically take about 55 minutes to allow for a thorough assessment and treatment planning.

-• Please give at least 24 hours’ notice for cancellations or reschedules.
+• Please give at least 24 hours’ notice if you need to cancel or reschedule.

-• Missed appointments without notice could be subject to a late-cancellation fee - subject to each platform’s policy.
+• Missed appointments without notice may be subject to a late-cancellation fee - subject to each platform’s policy.

 • Your session will still end at the scheduled time so I can stay reliable for everyone.

-• This is to ensure that I can prepare for the next client and maintain a consistent schedule.
+• This is to ensure that I can prepare for the next client and maintain a consistent rhythm throughout the day.

 • In some cases, yes.
-I can provide general therapy attendance letters upon request.
+I can provide general attendance or participation letters if needed.

-• However, I do not provide disability evaluations, custody recommendations, or court-ordered assessments.
+• However, I do not complete disability evaluations, custody recommendations, or court-ordered assessments.

 • Yes.
 What you share in therapy stays private, with only a few exceptions.

-• Those can be if there’s risk of harm to yourself or others, abuse or neglect, or a court order.
+• Those include if there’s a risk of harm to yourself or others, abuse or neglect of a child, elder, or dependent adult, or a court order requiring release of information

-• If something must be shared, I’ll talk with you and explain what’s happening.
+• If something must be shared, I’ll talk with you so you know exactly what’s happening.